sierisimo/publications/TheFunctionChangedMyMind/README-en.md

 Now whatever `Context` existing around can simply invoke this function without issues, we no longer need wrapper functions but… the `::class.java` has not moved.
 Arghhh… that thing is making our code look ugly…

-And we have a bigger problem… turns out that for this small function, the Kotlin compiler will generate some _bytecode_ that once existing in the JVM will look aproximately –on java– like this:
+And we have a bigger problem… turns out that for this small function, the Kotlin compiler will generate some _bytecode_ that once existing in the JVM will look approximately –on java– like this:

 ```java
 public final class ContextExtensions {